marconasuto/coral/README.md

 ### Churning risk assessment of current customer base
 <a href="https://public.tableau.com/views/Coral_churn_prediction_analysis/Dashboard1?:language=en-GB&:display_count=y&:origin=viz_share_link"> <img src="data/images/Screenshot 2021-01-09 at 16.44.00.png"> </a>
-The following dashboard shows the actual customer base by risk level, applying our predictive model to our customer base.
+The dashboard above shows the actual customer base by risk level, applying our predictive model.
 Each customer on the dashboard is identified by its reported gender.

 The dimension of the icons is proportional to each customer's average total charges left.

-The quantity obtained for each customer, indicates how much money, on average, we can expect from each customer throughout his lifetime value (median tenure).
+The quantity obtained for each customer, indicates how much money, on average, we can expect from each customer throughout his lifetime (median tenure).

 Clicking on the filter to the right, will show the set of customers that are profitable to target.